Krafalski/hfb/README.md

 - Before we begin, let's make a new branch specifically for our new feature `git checkout -b color-updates`

 Atom - index.html :
 - You probably noticed that index.html had a typo!
 On line 19 `class="pr"` should actually be `class="price"`.
+Let's update that!
 Now, it's not really our task, or our file to work on, but we're just being proactive and  helpful!
 What could possibly be wrong with that?

 Command line:
 - Let's go ahead and `git add index.html` and `git commit -m 'fixed typo in index.html'`, there!
 We added our changes and put in a descriptive commit message.